sli0111/michael_zeng_w251_hw/hw07/README.md

 4. Note on S3 buckets

     The newer version of S3 buckets support public access much easier. `s3cmd` still works with the newer buckets, but one needs to create new credential with HMAC checked to see the access_key and secret_access_key.

-## Answers:
-* Describe your solution in detail.
-What neural network did you use?
-What dataset was it trained on?
-What accuracy does it achieve?

-    I used the model from https://github.com/yeephycho/tensorflow-face-detection.
-I didn't retrain it, but I believe it is originally trained on the http://shuoyang1213.me/WIDERFACE/ dataset.

-* Does it achieve reasonable accuracy in your empirical tests?
-Would you use this solution to develop a robust, production-grade system?

-    It tests pretty well, recognizes multiple faces

-* What framerate does this method achieve on the Jetson?
-Where is the bottleneck?

-    The framerate is a bit low, it about 12 frames a second.
-I think the bottleneck is I didn't successfully resize the image: the image I sent in is (480, 640, 3).

-* Which is a better quality detector: the OpenCV or yours?

-    I think this one tests equally well as the OpenCV detector, especially in the sense that the false positve rate is pretty low.

 ## Original README
 ### Overview